warahi-spenceley/zealandia/README.md

 **World Weather Online API free trial ends MAY 15, 2021**

-Zealandia is a front end surf forecast application displaying data specific to the regions of New Zealand, Each region displays muiltiple surf spots.
+Zealandia is a 7-day surf forecast application displaying data specific to the regions of New Zealand, Each region displays muiltiple surf spots.

 This app uses multiple latitude & longitude GET requests to recieve data from a marine weather API.